rishigarg94/-ABHIMANYU/README.md

 ## Acknowledgments

-* 1). for all our seniors and management team of WOC 2.0.
+* 1). for all our seniors and management team of WOC 2020 (Devjam 3.0)
 * 2). our mentor Mr.Santanu Banerjee from ECE Btech. final year.